 No, the ProForm Vue does not have a camera.
 (The MIRROR is currently the only smart workout mirror that has a two-way camera for personal training purposes.)

-What iFit membership comes with the ProForm Vue?
+What iFIT membership comes with the ProForm Vue?

-When you buy the ProForm Vue, you’ll get a free one-year family membership to iFit.
+When you buy the ProForm Vue, you’ll get a free one-year family membership to iFIT.

 What kind of workouts can you do on the ProForm Vue?

-Because the ProForm Vue works with iFit, you can do any type of workout offered through iFit.
-There are a number of categories in iFit, including strength, cardio, bodyweight, yoga, Pilates, recovery, high-intensity interval training (HIIT), and more.
+Because the ProForm Vue works with iFIT, you can do any type of workout offered through iFIT.
+There are a number of categories in iFIT, including strength, cardio, bodyweight, yoga, Pilates, recovery, high-intensity interval training (HIIT), and more.

 Are workout mirrors good for weightlifting?

 The truth is, none of the smart fitness mirrors are great for true weightlifting, powerlifting, or CrossFit-style training.
 They’re intended for general, not competitive, fitness and for people who like having more variety in their home fitness training.
-Mirrors such as the ProForm Vue can help you reach your fitness goals if they involve general things like losing weight, gaining more muscle, or improvising your body composition.
+Mirrors such as the ProForm Vue can help you reach your fitness goals if they involve general things like losing weight, gaining more muscle, or improving your body composition.

 Further reading